 Emergency!'s main character John Gage is of Native American descent.
 In an episode called "Peace Pipe," one of the other main characters begins relentlessly mocking him because of this.
 Gage is clearly upset, but the entire thing is played for laughs rather than recognized as, at best, arrogant insensitivity, and at worst, blatant racism.

 Everyone in-universe is aghast at the idea of a 40-year-old man living with his parents, and act as if it's the most embarrassing and pathetic thing a man could do...except that in many cultures (including some minority communities in the U.S.), it's considered perfectly normal (and often fully expected) for the eldest child to do this.

 The show, like many Baby Boomer shows, mocks the idea of an adult male enjoying comic books and sci-fi.
 Peter's being a comic book fan (essentially, his being One of Us) is treated as if it's some sort of horrible deformity or character flaw, and the in-universe characters and the presumably Boomer-aged studio audience members treat Peter's comic book fandom with derision.
 Younger generations don't place the same stigma against comics as the show apparently does.

 An in-universe example from Fawlty Towers is the classic dialogue where the elderly Major (who is slightly senile and blissfully unaware of the faux pas he's committing) is getting nostalgic about a girlfriend who he brought to a cricket match at Lords.
-He recalled he had to upbraid her about her use of unacceptable language (there's some real dissonce here as well: today the subject is probably too sensitive even to joke about, leading to the line being cut by the BBC in 2013 rebroadcasts):
+He recalled he had to upbraid her about her use of unacceptable language (there's some real dissonance here as well: today the subject is considered by some to be too sensitive even to joke about, leading to the line being cut by the BBC in 2013 rebroadcasts):